Angrones/Glimmer-and-Gloom/README.md

 > [!WARNING]
 > I'M NOT A PYTHON EXPERT!
 This means I can't create support for Mac/Linux, and I can't tell if the code is updated or not.
 Until someone with python knowledge can step in, it is what it is.
+This script also requires low maintenance.

 # Glimmer-and-Gloom
 A python automated bot to play Flight Rising's Glimmer and Gloom minigame on the Very Hard difficulty.